 The Center for Advanced Sensor Technology or CAST is a multidisciplinary group of researchers and students at theUniversity of Maryland, Baltimore County.
 Our activities focus on the development of sensing technologies: the chemistries, methods, systems and devices used in measuring various substances of interest to biotechnology, medicine, the environment, and homeland security.

 CAST Mission and History

-Advanced Sensor Technology in the Service of Mankind
+To Advance Sensor Technologies in the Service of Mankind

 Our mission is to use innovative sensor technology to solve societal problems.
 Historically, innovation is an activity not associated with a university environment and is typically recognized as a business paradigm.
 Indeed, most people confuse innovation with invention.
 Innovation is what transforms an invention (usually just an idea or device) into a useful form of generally broad utility.
 Simply stated, inventions typically have narrow scope; innovation results in a paradigm shift.

 The core group of CAST started as a motley crew of faculty researchers and students from the University of Maryland Biotechnology Institute and the Center for Fluorescence Spectroscopy.
 In 2001, our group moved to the Technology Research Center (TRC) at the UMBC campus.
 CAST as a Center started out within the Department of Chemical, Biochemical and Environmental Engineering in 2006.
 In 2007, we expanded into a UMBC campus center and now have faculty from several other departments and centers affiliated with us (see list of affiliated faculty and centers).